syncfusion-content/wpf-docs/wpf/DataGrid/Export-To-PDF.md

 ![WPF DataGrid exported to PDF file](Export-To-PDF_images/Export-To-PDF_img12.png)

-Here, `OrderID` column is displayed in `DetailsViewDataGrid` and it is excluded while exporting to PDF.
+Here, `OrderID` column is displayed in `DetailsViewDataGrid` and it is excluded while exporting to `PDF`.

 ### Customizing DetailsViewDataGrid cells